Benwagrez/musical-octo-palm-tree/README.md

 This script will be explained below.

 ### package.sh
 Packages the python code and libraries into a deployment zip and launches a terraform apply.
+The deployment zip is then deleted after the Terraform apply, but the libraries are retained.

 ## Contact
 Reach out to me below for any questions: